amcpherson/remixt/README.md

 ### Input Data

-Demix takes the following as input:
+ReMixT takes the following as input:

 * Normal bam file
 * Multiple Tumour bam files from the same individual